-- 12.3.2.2 When additional professional development time is needed noninstructional faculty may, upon written application to the appropriate Dean, Director or Regional Campus Principal Administrator, receive special permission to be absent from the University. - 12.3.2.3 Where professional development activities or associated travel time, by necessity, fall on a weekend or statutory holiday, the non-instructional faculty member will receive a corresponding day off in lieu.
-The day(s) in lieu will be used with the administrative manager's approval within eight weeks of the conclusion of the professional development activity.

-12.3.3 Waiver of Tuition Fees for University Employees

-a) Credit Courses
+- 12.3.2.2 Temporary non-instructional faculty, in at least their third year of employment, shall be entitled to professional development time as outlined in Article 12.3.2.1 on a pro-rated basis. - 12.3.2.23 When additional professional development time is needed noninstructional faculty may, upon written application to the appropriate Administrator, receive special permission to be absent from the University. - 12.3.2.34 Where professional development activities or associated travel time, by necessity, fall on a weekend or statutory holiday, the non-instructional faculty member will receive a corresponding day off in lieu.
+The day(s) in lieu will be used with the administrative manager's approval within eight weeks of the conclusion of the professional development activity. - 12.3.3 Waiver of Tuition Fees for University Employees - a) Credit Courses b) Professional Development and Training Courses at no cost, subject to procedures developed by VIU.